NikkaLuna/E-Commerce-Vacation-Application/README.md

 ![ECommerce Application](https://github.com/NikkaLuna/ECommerceApplication_SpringBoot_JPA_Angular_Hibernate/blob/master/UI%20%231.png)

-*This screenshot demonstrates the user interface of the ECommerce application for vacation packages.
-The left side of the image displays the front-end interface where users can browse various vacation packages, each with respective prices.
-The right side of the image shows the developer tools console in Chrome, indicating the application's data service operations, such as fetching customer details and cart items.*
+*This screenshot demonstrates the front-end interface where users can browse various vacation packages.
+The right side of the image shows the developer tools console in Chrome, revealing the application's data service operations which includes fetching customer details and cart items.*

 ![ECommerce Application](https://github.com/NikkaLuna/ECommerceApplication_SpringBoot_JPA_Angular_Hibernate/blob/master/UI%20%232.png)

 *The RESTful API architecture enables the frontend user interface to request and receive the necessary data from the backend services, ensuring a smooth and responsive user experience.
-I developed and integrated the entire backend using Java Spring Boot and connected it to the front end through RESTful APIs.*
+I developed and integrated the entire backend using Java Spring Boot and connected it to the front end using RESTful APIs.*

 ## Features